Photo: Porcupine on a gravel path

 Weight:

-The porcupine is the prickliest of rodents, though its Latin name means "quill pig."
-There are about two dozen porcupine species, and all boast a coat of needle-like quills to give predators a sharp reminder that this animal is no easy meal.
-Some quills, like those of Africa's crested porcupine, are nearly a foot (30 centimeters) long.
+The porcupine is the prickliest of rodents, though its Latin name means “quill pig.”
+There are more than two dozen porcupine species, and all boast a coat of needle-like quills to give predators a sharp reminder that this animal is no easy meal.
+Some quills, like those of Africa's crested porcupine, are nearly a foot long.

 Porcupines have soft hair, but on their back, sides, and tail it is usually mixed with sharp quills.
 These quills typically lie flat until a porcupine is threatened, then leap to attention as a persuasive deterrent.
 Porcupines cannot shoot them at predators as once thought, but the quills do detach easily when touched.